i-abhiJha/Washing-Machine-Simulation/README.md

 1. **Time Units**:
    - All time inputs (arrival, wash, patience) are in seconds
-   - Program uses microsleep (usleep) with 100000 factor for simulation

 2. **Queue Management**:
    - Students are processed in FCFS order